woobirnd/Woobi-Android-SDK/README.md

 Woobi SDK for Android

 ## Getting Started
-To get started, here is the link to [Android SDK documentation](wiki)
+To get started, here is the link to [Android SDK documentation](wiki).

 ## Contact Us
 For more information, please visit [woobi.com](http://woobi.com/).